1935 Lebanon tobacco protests: Origins of the Regie

-The Regie was founded in 1935.
+The Régie Co-Intéressée Libanaise des Tabacs et Tombacs (the Regie) was founded in 1935.
 It was established in the context of France's attempts to accelerate industrialization in its mandate territories through introducing new labor policies and decrees.

 From 1929 until 1935, Lebanon's tobacco industry operated under what was called the banderole system.
 According to the banderole system there were no limitations on the cultivation of tobacco.
 It also did away with the centralization of the sale of tobacco and reduced organisation in the importation of foreign tobacco.
 This ‘laissez faire' attitude led to overproduction and saturation of the market, destroying numerous tobacco manufacturers in the process.

 It was announced by Comte de Martel, the acting French High Commissioner in Lebanon, in November 1934 that France intended to move away from the banderole system and place the tobacco industry under state monopoly.
 It has been argued that France's reasoning for introducing a state monopoly was because of its treasury's need for increased revenue to support its expanding bureaucracies in its various territories.
 In 1935, a sub-commission presented its findings on how the new fiscal regime, including the proposed tobacco monopoly, would function and be organised.
 The laws that emerged from this report were finalized in 1935 and governed the operation of the Regie.
 These laws were known as ‘Cahier des Charges.'